jayneramsey/hello-world/README.md

 # hello-world
-frist time setup
+first time setup
-I'm a scrum nmaster learning to code
+I'm a scrum-master learning to code

-learning is fun
+learning is fun!